 Presenters Lis (a native speaker from Colombia) and Rob (a native English speaker from England) have put their energies into growing their website where you can access audio lessons for free.
 There are multiple beginner, intermediate, and advanced level courses with free audio downloads.
 A pro membership option gives you access to transcripts, interactive exercises, Spanish lessons, and Downloadable PDF notes.

-I can’t see any reason why you couldn’t transcribe the audio yourself, but it’s worth paying for the pro courses if you’re a serious Spanish learner.
-There’s tons of high-quality content here and plenty of material for people who are at any step of their journey to Spanish fluency.
+There’s plenty of high-quality content here and plenty of material for people who are at any step of their journey to Spanish fluency.

 🎧 Beginners 30: How to tell a joke